- About Us

 the Seniors Association of St. Margaret’s Bay is becoming a “go to” resource for local seniors and their families.

 Hours: Open Tuesdays & Thursdays, 10:00 a.m. to 2:00 p.m.
 [July and August 10am to Noon]

 Located inside the SMB Community Enterprise Centre at Unit 1 – 5229 St. Margaret’s Bay Road, Upper Tantallon, NS B3Z 4R9.
 Telephone 902-820-3334 (leave a message if no answer) or email firstname.lastname@example.org.

 These programs, activities, events and other ongoing initiatives are conducted for the benefit of its Members and residents of the St. Margaret’s Bay area, and produced by our many volunteers.
 We have summarized these achievements in a two-page graphic and text document that can be viewed or downloaded – just click on the image.

-The Nova Scotia Department of Seniors "Positive Aging 2015 Directory" is now available at the SMB Seniors Information Centre.
-Please drop in during normal hours and pick-up your free copy.
+The Nova Scotia Department of Seniors “Positive Aging 2019 Directory“ is now available for download or viewing by clicking the image.

 Click image for Highlights or click here for Details